mirandabelle/bayesian-financial-forecasting/README.md

 ## **License**

-This code is released under a CC-BY-4.0 Licence.
+This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 You are free to:

 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material